Anon-Planet/thgtoa/guide.md

         -   If you have an SSD drive:

-            -   Secure Overwriting Tab: I would just pick Normal Deletion + Trim (Trim itself should be enough[^342]).
+            -   Secure Overwriting Tab: We would just pick Normal Deletion + Trim (Trim itself should be enough[^342]).
 Secure Deletion with Trim[^339] (1 pass) might be redundant and overkill here if you intend to overwrite the free space anyway.

-            -   Free Space Tab: Personally, and again "just to be sure", I would select Normal Cleanup which will fill the entire free space with Data.
+            -   Free Space Tab: Personally, and again "just to be sure", we would select Normal Cleanup which will fill the entire free space with Data.
 I do not really trust Smart Cleanup as it does not actually fill all the free space of the SSD with Data.
 But again, this is probably not needed and overkill in most cases.

         -   If you have an HDD drive:

-            -   Secure Overwriting Tab: I would just pick Secure Deletion (1 pass).
+            -   Secure Overwriting Tab: We would just pick Secure Deletion (1 pass).

-            -   Free Space: I would just pick Smart Cleanup as there is no reason to overwrite sectors without data on an HDD drive.
+            -   Free Space: We would just pick Smart Cleanup as there is no reason to overwrite sectors without data on an HDD drive.

     -   Select Clean and Pick your flavor: